isomerpages/psd-corp/press-room/speeches/_posts/2013-11-26-post-Opening Address by Mr Teo Chee Hean at the 4th Singapore‑China Forum on Leadership.md

 19\.
 Beyond the government, society also has a part to play.
 Singaporeans expect public officers to be fair and impartial, and not to show favours to anyone for personal gain, or because of kinship or friendship.
 Singaporeans would consider it wrong to try to obtain special favours from government officials or agencies.
 Indeed, Singaporeans and public officers would be outraged if they were asked for a bribe, or were offered one.

 20\.
 Together, these various components have helped Singapore to foster integrity in government.
 The key principles were laid down by our founding fathers.
 On the whole, we have done well, but where there have been lapses, the individuals who have done wrong have been dealt with firmly but fairly, either in the courts, or through disciplinary actions.
 Where processes have been inadequate, we have tightened them.
-We know that this is an endless task that requires continuing effort and commitment of every public officer, with the leadership setting the example.
+We know that this is an endless task that requires continuing effort and commitment of every public officer, with the leadership setting the example.&nbsp;

 21\.
 Mr Chan Chun Sing, Minister for Social and Family Development, will speak more about what we have done in recent years, to foster integrity in government and strengthen the trust between the Government and citizens.